johnpeart/johnpeart.github.io/src/posts/blogpost/2016-03-12-text-mining-tweets-from-the-2016-brits.md

 You might remember that last year I [analysed around 75,000 tweets from the BAFTAs](/2015/02/15/text-mining-tweets-from-the-2015-baftas/) using the statistics package, ['R'](https://www.r-project.org).
 Last month saw the 36th BRIT Awards take place at The O2 arena in London, and so I fired up Twitter again to dive into the data and produce some graphs (because I'm that fun).

 This time, there were more than 371,149 tweets over approximately 2 &frac12; hours.
-Including the metadata, it's a 2GB file.
-Here's what those tweets contain.
+Including the metadata, it’s a 2GB file.
+Here’s what those tweets contain.

 ## Tweets over time and mentions